HarvardMapCollection/tutorials/qgis/export-selected/index.md

 ## More resources

-Extensive [documentation for working in the QGIS attribute table](https://docs.qgis.org/3.4/en/docs/user_manual/working_with_vector/attribute_table.html) exists for doing things like editing the data, creating new subset data, and constructing useful filters and expressions.
+Extensive [documentation for working in the QGIS attribute table](https://docs.qgis.org/3.4/en/docs/user_manual/working_with_vector/attribute_table.html) exists for techniques such as editing the data, creating new subset data, and constructing useful filters and expressions.